ecila/HALblog/pages/workshops/workshop1.md

 * *What are the challenges and opportunities of working with large digital audio databases for humanities researchers, sound artists and archivists?*
-* *How is machine listening being applied in other areas of research and culture and what can we learn from this?*
+* *How is machine listening being applied in other areas of research and practice and what can we learn from this?*
 * *How might critical insights from the humanities -- media archeology, sound arts and philosophy of technology - inform the design of future listening algorithms?*

 ### Day 1 Presentations & discussion